nichess-game/website/README.md

 Hosted at http://www.nichess.org (using Heroku free tier.
 If it doesn't load instantly, wait 10 seconds and refresh the page).

-Looks very bad on mobile, will fix soonish.

 For more information about the game, visit: https://nichess-game.github.io

 ## Run locally